 As the waiter watched, I tried my first sip of wine from a new bottle.
 It was bad.
 Not like cheap bad, rather the smell of wet cardboard bad.
 “Sorry, no this bottle is bad,” I said.
 At the time, I had only been drinking wine for about two years.
 The waiter looked annoyed.
 “You just need to let it breathe,” he said and left the table.
 My confidence wavered.
 Fifteen minutes later, I sent the bottle back.

 Some of us have to steel our nerves the first time we send back a corked bottle.
 Especially when there’s pushback.
-So how does one know with confidence when a bottle of wine is corked anyway?
+So how does one know with confidence if corked wine anyway?

 3 Signs Wine is Corked

 Like anything else, learning about wine comes with certain markers of progress.
 That marker for me was knowing, with confidence, when a bottle of wine is corked.
-I first learned how to tell by returning a bottle I suspected was corked to Union Square Wine & Spirits in New York City.
-Two employees sampled the wine and agreed, corked.
-I asked, “so how do we know for sure if it’s just bad wine or corked?”
-Here are three things the experts told me to look out for as signs of corked wine.
+I first learned about corked wine to Union Square Wine & Spirits in New York City.
+Two employees sampled the wine I returned and agreed, corked.
+I asked, “How do I know if it’s just bad wine or corked wine?”

 1. Brittle or Smelly Cork